It was 1994 when I was released from yet another hospital visit that I bought my first modem with a whopping speed of 28.8K.

 In 1998 while my work as an airbrush retouch & illustrator ran somewhat into the ground, I noticed that the 4F website had seen over 1 million visitors.
 I was like, 'why not try and see if that can help me pay some bills' and started at the end of 1998 a (very modestly charged) membership site.

 If you go through the current available files or already have, you'll notice that there are some truly stunning images in here and some (cough) not so stunning, at least in my opinion.
-You may even say that I in some of my comments to my own work I seem harsh or even blunt.

 "Sometimes I wonder if we ever really improve as artists or if the nirvana derived from completing a piece blinds us enough to love what we have created and move on to the next piece.
 If we could see the work as it is, with years of reflection in the here and now, how many images would end up in the trash rather than on the racks?" - Jim Lee.